pabigot/bsp430/README.rst

   currently focused on the `MSPGCC`_ toolchain in a POSIX command-line environment supported by GNU Make

-Copyright 2012, Peter A. Bigot
+Copyright 2012, Peter A. Bigot, and licensed under `BSD-3-Clause`_.
-Licensed under `BSD-3-Clause`_.

 .. _giturl:
 .. _homepage: